-All injuries and illnesses, regardless of severity, must be reported to and treated immediately.
-This applies to all campers, youth does not cover out-of-counc and adult.
-The Health Officer/Skipper is required to keep a log of all injuries or illnesses.
-Pipsico has a Health Officer/Skipper on duty at all times.
-Other key staff members are also trained in first your final camp fee payment.

-aid and CPR.
+All injuries and illnesses, regardless of severity, must be reported to and treated at the Health Lodge immediately.
+This applies to all campers, youth and adult.
+The Health Officer is required to keep a log of all injuries or illnesses.
+Pipsico has a Health Officer on duty at all times.
+Other key staff members are also trained in first aid and CPR.
 In the event of serious medical problems, the camp has agreements with the Surry County Rescue Squad, a medical treatment facility in Smithfield, and local hospitals in Suffolk and Hopewell.